nayish/regex-workshop/README.md

 ## Step 3 - Character Classes

-In the word of Regular Expression there are *Character Classes* that can be used to match characters from specific sets.
+In the world of Regular Expression there are **Character Classes** that can be used to match characters from specific sets.

 * `\d` matches any of the 10 digits [`0`, `1`..., `9`]
 * `\w` matches any of the letters of the english Alphabet uppercase & lowercase, digit or `_`